codeuniversity/student-council/statute/statute.md

 # Statutes of the student body of the CODE University of Applied Sciences

-## From October 12, 2018
+## From October 01, 2019

 # I General

-1 - Scope of application
+## 1 - Scope of application

 These statutes regulate in particular the education, composition, responsibility, procedures and terms of office of the student body of the CODE University of Applied Sciences.

-2 - Student body
+## 2 - Student body

-The student body of the CODE University of Applied Sciences consists of all properly enrolled students.
+(1) The student body of the CODE University of Applied Sciences consists of all properly enrolled students.

+(2) This also includes students currently pausing their studies to take a leave semester.

-3 - Organs of the student body and composition
+## 3 - Organs of the student body and composition

 (1) The central bodies of the student body are